Comparison of American and Canadian football: Other differences

 CFL roster sizes are 46 players (rather than 53 as in the NFL, though only 45 will dress for a game).
 A CFL team may dress up to 44 players, composed of 21 "nationals" (essentially, Canadians), 20 "internationals" (almost exclusively Americans), and 3 quarterbacks.

+Player numbering schemes are similar in both Canadian and American football, with Canadian rules being slightly less strict.
+In American football, players who wear numbers from 50 to 79 are, by rule, prohibited from catching or touching forward passes if their team is in possession of the ball and may not line up in a position that allows them to do so, unless explicitly indicated to the referee during a tackle-eligible play.
+In Canadian football, the ineligible numbers span only 50 to 69.
+Also, in the CFL the numbers 0 and 00, historically banned at all levels in American football, have long been available for use, other than for the aforementioned ineligible players.
+(Effective in 2023, a team cannot have players wearing 0 and 00 in the same game.)
+In the early 2020s, the rules were relaxed in American football to allow the number 0 in college and professional football, although 00 remains prohibited.

-The traditional NFL football season runs from the 2nd week of September until late December or the start of January, with the NFL playoffs occurring in January and February.
-In contrast, the CFL regular season runs from late June to late October.
+The traditional NFL football season runs from early September until late December or early January, with the NFL playoffs occurring in January and February.
+In contrast, the CFL regular season runs from June to late October.
 This is in order to ensure the Grey Cup playoffs can be completed in mid-November, before the harsh Canadian winters set in.
-This is an important consideration for a sport played in outdoor venues in locations such as Regina, Edmonton and Winnipeg.
+This is an important consideration for a sport played in outdoor venues in locations such as Calgary, Edmonton, Regina, and Winnipeg.